 You probably never considered how much time you spend in your bedroom.
 Whether catching up on sleep or cuddling up with Netflix, people spend hours in this room’s particular climate.
-That kind of long exposure can really affect the skin, says dermatologic surgeon Dr. Joel Schlessinger.
+That kind of long exposure can really affect the skin, said dermatologic surgeon Dr. Joel Schlessinger.

 Cranking up your thermostat is understandable in chilly weather, but if you keep the heat blasting even while snoozing, try a humidifier.

-“Running a humidifier in your home can add moisture to the air and help prevent dry skin,” says Dr. Schlessinger, who recommends keeping the humidifier below 60% for optimal results.
+“Running a humidifier in your home can add moisture to the air and help prevent dry skin,” said Dr. Schlessinger, who recommends keeping the humidifier below 60% for optimal results.
 Just remember to change out the water every day and clean it once a week to reduce the chance of bacteria growth.

-“These wrinkles are the result of your face being repeatedly compressed against a pillow each night, stretching, pushing, and pulling the skin,” says the doctor.
+“These wrinkles are the result of your face being repeatedly compressed against a pillow each night, stretching, pushing, and pulling the skin,” said the doctor.
 “The best way to avoid sleep wrinkles is to sleep on your back, as it prevents your skin from coming in contact with your pillow.”

 Aging in the Office